Vadiraj-Puranik/AWS-Architectures/README.md

 # AWS-Architectures
-This is my repository where I have detailed the different AWS architectures are I have implemented
+This is my repository where I have detailed the different AWS architectures that are I have implemented